 We have licensees in approximately 165 countries throughout the world.
-Revenue derived from our vehicle rental licensees in 2014 totaled \$136 million, with approximately \$115 million in our International segment and \$21 million in our North America segment.
-Licensed locations are independently operated by our licensees and range from large operations at major airport locations and territories encompassing entire countries to relatively small operations in suburban locations.
+Royalty fee revenue derived from our vehicle rental licensees in 2015 totaled \$131 million, with approximately \$93 million in our International segment and \$38 million in our Americas segment.
+Licensed locations are independently operated by our licensees and range from large operations at major airport locations and territories encompassing entire countries to relatively small operations in suburban or rural locations.
 Our licensees generally maintain separate independently owned and operated fleets.
 Royalties generated from licensing provide us with a source of high-margin revenue because there are relatively limited additional fixed costs associated with fees paid by licensees to us.
-Locations operated by licensees represented approximately 53% of our Avis and Budget car rental locations worldwide and approximately 29% of total revenue generated by the Avis and Budget Systems in 2014.
+Locations operated by licensees represented approximately 50% of our Avis and Budget car rental locations worldwide and approximately 29% of total revenue generated by the Avis and Budget Systems in 2015.
 We facilitate one-way car rentals between Company-operated and licensed locations, which enables us to offer an integrated network of locations to our customers.

 We generally enjoy good relationships with our licensees and meet regularly with them at regional, national and international meetings.
-Our relationships with our licensees are governed by license agreements that grant the licensee the right to operate independently operated Avis, Budget or Payless car and/or truck rental businesses in certain territories.
+Our relationships with our licensees are governed by license agreements that grant the licensee the right to operate independently operated vehicle rental businesses in certain territories.
 Our license agreements generally provide our licensees with the exclusive right to operate in their assigned territory.
-These agreements impose obligations on the licensee regarding its operations and most agreements restrict the licensee's ability to transfer its license agreement and capital stock.
+These agreements impose obligations on the licensee regarding its operations and most agreements restrict the licensee's ability to sell, transfer or assign its license agreement and capital stock.
 Licensees are generally required to adhere to our system standards for each brand as updated and supplemented by our policy bulletins, brand manuals and service program.

-Our license agreements typically have terms ranging from five to 20 years.
-The royalty fees payable to us under our license agreements in North America and internationally vary based upon brand and location and generally range between 2% to 8% of the licensee's gross rental revenue.
+The terms of our license agreements, including duration, royalty fees and termination provisions, vary based upon brand, territory, and original signing date.
+Royalty fees are generally structured to be a percentage of the licensee's gross rental income.
 We maintain the right to monitor the operations of licensees and, when applicable, can declare a licensee to be in default under its license agreement.
 We perform audits as part of our program to assure licensee compliance with brand quality standards and contract provisions.
-Generally, we can terminate license agreements for certain defaults, including failure to pay royalties and failure to adhere to our operational standards.
+Generally, we can terminate license agreements for certain defaults, including failure to pay royalties or adhere to our operational standards.
 Upon termination of a license agreement, the licensee is prohibited from using our brand names and related marks in any business.
 In the United States, these license relationships constitute "franchises" under most federal and state laws regulating the offer and sale of franchises and the relationship of the parties to a franchise agreement.